Mattoon man killed in Douglas County accident

-ARCOLA - A Mattoon motorcyclist was killed in a two-vehicle accident in Douglas County Saturday.
+ARCOLA — A Mattoon motorcyclist was killed in a two-vehicle accident in Douglas County on Saturday.

-Illinois State Police said Joe Mast, 41, of Mattoon, was driving his motorcycle south on Illinois 133 at Jefferson Street in Arcola about 2:25 p.m.
-Saturday when he hit the rear of a southbound pickup truck that had stopped to turn left onto Jeferson.
+Illinois State Police said Joe Mast, 41, of Mattoon was driving his motorcycle south on Illinois 133 at Jefferson Street in Arcola about 2:25 p.m.
+Saturday when he hit the rear of a southbound pickup truck that had stopped to turn left onto Jefferson.

 Mr. Mast was airlifted to an area hospital where he later died.